seemoo-lab/click-castor/README.md

 ## Publications

 ### Main paper (please cite if you use this code)
-* M. Schmittner, A. Asadi, and M. Hollick, “**SEMUD: Secure Multi-hop Device-to-Device Communication for 5G Public Safety Networks**,” in *IFIP Networking Conference and Workshops (NETWORKING)*, June 2017. (*to appear*)
+* M. Schmittner, A. Asadi, and M. Hollick, “**SEMUD: Secure Multi-hop Device-to-Device Communication for 5G Public Safety Networks**,” to appear in *IFIP Networking Conference (NETWORKING)*, June 2017.

 ### Further related publication
 * M. Schmittner and M. Hollick, “**Xcastor: Secure and Scalable Group Communication in Ad Hoc Networks**,” in *IEEE Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM)*, June 2016. ([PDF](https://www.informatik.tu-darmstadt.de/fileadmin/user_upload/Group_SEEMOO/milan_schmittner/xcastor-wowmom16.pdf))